uma458467/cloud-native-app-labs/lab-instructions/spring-boot/boot-rest.md

 ![greetings](resources/images/greetings.png "greetings")

 Notice that not just data is returned but links on how to navigate the API.
-This is provided Spring Hateous as opposed to establishing a contract up front or use of documentation.
+This is provided [Spring HATEOAS](http://projects.spring.io/spring-hateoas/) as opposed to establishing a contract up front or use of documentation.
 Read more on [HATEOUS](https://en.wikipedia.org/wiki/HATEOAS).

 4) Experiment with paging and sorting